 Haywards Heath & Beech Hurst Bowls Club was established in 1977 from the merger of two previously separate clubs, Haywards Heath BC and Beech Hurst BC, which had played on adjacent greens in Beech Hurst Gardens and shared the same Clubhouse from 1954, when Beech Hurst Gardens were opened as a public recreation area.
 Beech Hurst BC was newly formed at that time but Haywards Heath BC – whose green until 1953 was at the top of New England Road - already had a long history, having been founded in 1905.
 The Gardens had been part of the Beech Hurst Estate before being gifted in trust to Cuckfield Urban District Council - the predecessor of MSDC - in 1950 for the benefit of local people; MSDC now administers the trust and the gardens.

 The original shared clubhouse was constructed from a Beech Hurst estate stable / piggery, the pitched, tiled roof of which can still be seen at the centre of the clubhouse in use today.
 The latter has been extended twice in the last 25 years, first to create a bigger bar and improved changing facilities, and subsequently to extend the tea / dining room; meanwhile a new kitchen was fitted by a small group of our members in early 2016.
 We now have an excellent facility that members and visiting bowlers enjoy.
-The Club occupies the Club House and no adjoining land, under a lease from Mid Sussex District Council, The Trustees Of Beech Hurst Gardens Charity.
+The Club occupies the Club House under a lease from Mid Sussex District Council, The Trustees Of Beech Hurst Gardens Charity.

 The Club is most grateful for the on-going financial support provided by our sponsors: P&S Gallagher Funeral Directors for paying for new scorecard holders, providing a regular supply of scorecards, and our new club shirts as well as sponsoring the Millennium Cup.
 Specsavers will sponsor David Johns matches as well as attending some of our evening social events.